CARLOS SANDOVAL

 WIP WIP WIP WIP WIP WIP

-The Automata Series are regarded as self-portraits—autobiographical objects formed through extended periods spent with my dog in dense forests and ecological reserves.
+Both Drawing and Automata series are regarded as self-portraits—autobiographical objects formed through extended periods I spent with my dog in dense forests and ecological reserves.
 Immersion in these remote, resonant landscapes was experienced as both shelter and contemplation.
-In such isolated environments, unseen presences were sensed and pursued by my dog—an invisible activity that is attempted to be reflected in the Tent-Visions drawing series; there, an effort is made to imagine and evoke the world as it flickered through my dog’s perception: a realm of subtle signals, silent movements, and intuitions beyond human sight.
+In such isolated environments, unseen nocturnal presences were sensed and pursued by my dog—an invisible activity that is attempted to be reflected in the drawing series.
+I want to evoke the world as it flickered through my dog’s hyper perception: a realm of nano-signals and silent turbulences beyond human sight.
+The visions of my dog are my dreams while camping in a tent in the middle of the forest.